openhab/openhab-addons/addons/binding/org.openhab.binding.icloud/README.md

 Please note: Application specific passwords are not supported.
 You´ll need to provide the account password to the binding.

-## Supported Things

-The following devices are known to work with this Binding:

-* iPhone 6s
-* iPhone 5c
-* iPhone 7
-* Apple Watch Series 2
-* iPad Air 2/2017/Pro
-* MacBook Pro

-Other devices connected to your iCloud account should work as well.
-Please provide feedback if you have tested another device type.

 ## Discovery

 For each iCloud account to be included an iCloud Binding Thing needs to be configured with your ID and password.